Aeze/feedback_heroku/README.markdown

 Feedback
-====
+===
 Feedback is designed to be an easily deployable solution for conslidating user feedback as well as managing bug reports/support tickets.
+You can easily deploy an instance of this application for each product you wish to manage at its own custom domain.

 Features
 ===
 - Easy deploy to Heroku
 - User/admin authentication
+- Fuzzy searching
-- Voting system for issues
+- Voting system
-- Comments on issues
+- Comments
-- Moderation tools
+- Powerful moderation tools

 To Deploy
 ===